okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/ios/redirecturi.md

-  If you are using the sample app use: `com.embeddedauth://callback`.
+  If you're using the sample app, use `com.embeddedauth://callback`.
-  Otherwise, choose a URI that your app accepts.
-Regardless of the value you choose, it must match the redirect URI you use in your app.
+  Otherwise, use a URI that your app accepts.
+Regardless of the value you use, the **Sign-in redirect URI** value must match the redirect URI configured in your app.